-- Pace keep up a good pace, but don't worry if some questions take a bit longer or if you need to read twice - Flagging flag after giving a question a good, honest attempt; return to flagged questions after doing a few "easier" questions.
-Don't wait until the end.
-When you return, try to really begin again and re-read the stem with focusing questions in mind "what is this question really asking?" - Use scrap paper to note key words or important information about the questions. - ▶ Use features (if comfortable) for striking choices, etc.
+- Pace keep up a good pace, but don't worry if some questions take a bit longer or if you need to read twice.
+Use practice and prior experience to gauge how much time you need. - ► Flagging flag after giving a question a good, thorough attempt; return to flagged questions after doing a few "easier" questions.
+Don't save all flagged questions until the end. - Often a good practice to chunk the exam into manageable sets of questions -10, 15, 20?
+Do them with purpose and then pause and give any flagged questions a second attempt.
+Then move on to next section of the exam. - Use scrap paper to note key words or important information about the questions. - Use features (if comfortable) for striking choices, etc.

-During the exam - The question of second-guessing
+During the exam - The question of secondguessing

-- ► General rule of thumb Don't Overthink or Second Guess! - ▶ Set the bar very high for changing an answer - Only change your answer if you are sure you have made a mistake or missed something - ▶ When in any doubt, the odds generally favor sticking to your first response
+- General rule of thumb Don't Overthink or Second Guess! - ▶ When you return to questions, give them a second attempt and start from step 1. - Plan to not change answers unless you clearly shift to preferring another answer for a specific reason. - Do not change answers if you are still wavering. - When in any doubt, the odds generally favor sticking to your first response.